 Three “Types” of Automated Storage and Retrieval Systems (ASRS)

-ASRS technologies can be broken down into three major categories (and 7 distinct technologies) based on how they deliver goods:
+The Types of ASRS can be broken down into three major categories (and 7 distinct technologies) based on how they deliver goods:

 Shelf based picking - an entire tray of product is delivered to an operator